The Variational Method of Moments: Kernel VMM

 \subsection{Efficiency}

 Next, we address the question of efficiency of these kernel VMM estimators.
+In order to present this theory, we first need to introduce the notions of \emph{regularity} and \emph{semiparametric efficiency}; we refer the reader to \citet{van2000asymptotic} for precise definitions.
+Roughly speaking, we say that an estimator $\hat\theta_n$ is \emph{regular} with respect to some model of distributions if it is sufficiently well behaved such that its asymptotic behavior is invariant to small perturbations (of size $O_p(n^{-1/2})$) to the data-generating distribution that remain inside the model.
+In addition, we say that $\hat\theta_n$ is \emph{semiparametrically efficient} with respect to a model of distributions if it is regular and achieves the minimum asymptotic variance among \emph{all} regular estimators (with respect to that model).

 Given the complex form of the limiting covariance in \cref{thm:asym-norm} in terms of linear operators and inner products on $\mathcal H$, it is not immediately clear how large this covariance is and whether it is efficient under any conditions.
 Fortunately, the following theorem, which holds under no additional assumptions, justifies efficiency in the case that our prior estimate for $\theta_0$ is consistent.

 \begin{theorem}[Efficiency] Let the assumptions of \cref{thm:asym-norm} be given with $\tilde\theta = \theta_0$, and let $\hat\theta_n$ be any estimator that satisfies the conditions of \cref{thm:asym-norm}.
-Then, $\hat\theta_n$ is regular and asymptotically normal, with asymptotic covariance matrix $\Omega_0^{-1}$, where $\Omega_0$ is defined according to
+Then, $\hat\theta_n$ is semiparametrically efficient with respect to the model given by \cref{eq:ident} and $\sqrt{n}(\hat\theta_n-\theta_0)$ is asymptotically normal with asymptotic covariance matrix $\Omega_0^{-1}$, where $\Omega_0$ is defined according to

-Furthermore, the asymptotic variance for this estimator is the minimum out of any regular and asymptotically linear estimator for $\theta_0$.

 \end{theorem}